Before you get started, make sure your Jira integration is set up. Here are the instructions.

 NOTE: these can be updated at any time and Enzyme will remap accordingly.
 This his helpful when remediating projects where a lot of code has already been created and tracings need to be done retroactively.
 The same applies in both GitHub PRs and Jira issues.

 When design control items are approved in Enzyme they will push a comment back to Jira indicating that the item has been approved.

-If the Jira story linked to a Requirement is update then the Enzyme Requirement will go from Approved to Draft.
+If the Jira story linked to a Requirement is to update then the Enzyme Requirement will go from Approved to Draft.
 Users can either approve the new change or revert it.

-The intent is to help your engineers and PM who are comfortable with Jira to spend as much time there as possible, while keeping development compliant.
+The intent is to help your engineers and PM who are comfortable with Jira to spend as much time there as possible while keeping development compliant.
 Enzyme is the source of truth only for Jira issues which are relevant to the design control process.